RoshanJangir/Image-Recognition/README.md

 # IMAGE PREDICTION AI MODEL

-- Install the necessary packages like numpy, pandas, tensorflow , keras
+## Install necessary packages
+  - tensorflow
+  - pandas
+  - numpy
+  - sklearn
+  - keras

+## Train the model using a image dataset of your choice
+>  NOTE: Here i have taken car dataset

+## Test it using the test data